 The report CM-23-19 was approved at the Council meeting on November 18 regarding establishment of this tax in Burlington.

-Table report CM-23-19 regarding establishment of a Municipal Accommodation Tax in Burlington and report back to Committee in early 2020 to provide recommendations related to implementation and the associated by-law.
+Table report CM-23-19 regarding establishment of a Municipal Accommodation Tax in Burlington and report back to Committee to provide recommendations related to implementation and the associated by-law.

-Options 2 & 3 outlined in the appendix of this report will be investigated and a more detailed report will be presented in early 2020.
+Options 2 & 3 outlined in the appendix of this report will be investigated and a more detailed report will be presented in March 2020.

-Extensive stakeholder consultation will take place to determine how these additional funds are best utilized to increase visitation and economic impact of tourism to the city.
+A stakeholder consultation session was held on January 16 to determine how these additional funds are best utilized to increase visitation and economic impact of tourism to the city.
+More details will be provided once the report is finalized.

 - In 2017 the Province enacted legislation to permit single-tier and lower-tier municipalities the ability to implement a Municipal Accommodation Tax (MAT) on transient accommodations (less than 30 days).